 The GBP/EUR is one of the most popular currency pairings available for trade on the forex market.
 Both the British pound (GBP) and euro (EUR) are considered to be "majors," meaning that each ranks as one of the top eight most frequently traded currencies in the world.
 In terms of average daily forex volume, the euro is second only to the United States dollar (USD), with a market share of 39.1%.
 The pound is traded in a somewhat lighter capacity, ranking fourth with a 12.9% market share.

 The euro was instituted as the official currency of the European Union (EU) on January 1, 1999.
 Upon its introduction, the euro was adopted by 11 member states of the EU with the exception of the United Kingdom (U.K.).
+The GBP/EUR's market value is largely dictated by traditional financial forces.
+Due to the economic diversity of both nations, the EUR and GBP are not overtly correlated to the commodity markets.
+This is a direct contrast to commodity currencies such as the Canadian dollar (CAD) or New Zealand dollar (NZD), which are dependent upon crude oil and agriculture market pricing.

 Initially, the euro was perceived as a major step forward and drew the designation as the world's next reserve currency.
 However, for the year ending December 31, 2000, the euro lost momentum and the GBP/EUR realised an all-time high rate of 1.7510.
 During the entire lifespan of the euro (the years 1999-2016), the GBP/EUR has traded from a high of 1.7510 established in 2000 to the low of 1.0219 realised in late 2008.
 This range represents a 71.34% aggregate fluctuation in market value and a -15.97% adjustment in pricing.